 - Inquire about for-fee bulky waste service.
-The cost is $25 per cubic yard, and there is a minimum five-cubic yard charge of $125.
+The cost is $25 per cubic yard.
 The Excess Yardage Approval Form, signed by the property owner, is required for removal of excess bulky waste.

 - Contact a private hauler to remove the excess trash for a fee.

 - Furniture - sofas, chairs, tables, cabinets and carpets (must be rolled).

 - White goods or appliances - stoves, refrigerators, freezers (refrigerator and freezer doors must be removed), water heaters, washing machines, dryers.